jamiehax/markov-tweet-generator/README.md

 }
 ```

 `data_name` is the key for your data in the dictionary.
-It must match whatever string is passed in the `-d` argument when running the program.
+It must match whatever string is passed in the `-d` argument.

 `file` is the path the the file containing the data.
 It must be in CSV format.